Sölvi Ottesen: International career

 In August 2004, Ottesen was called up to the Iceland U21 squad for the first time He made his debut for the U21 side against Estonia U21, as Iceland U21 lost 2–1.
 Ottesen went on to make eleven appearances for the U21 side.

 On 29 September 2005, Ottesen was called up by Iceland for the first time.
 He made his first appearance against Poland on 7 October 2005, starting the whole game, in a 3–2 loss.
 After three years away from the national team, Ottesen was called up by Iceland once again and started the whole game, in a 1–0 win over Malta on 19 November 2008.
 In September 2010, he captained the national side on two occasions against Norway and Denmark.
 Ottesen captained the side two more times the following year and assisted two times, in a 5–3 loss against Portugal on 7 October 2011.

 However, in a match against Cyprus on 11 September 2012, Ottesen was sent off in the 86th minute for a professional foul, as Iceland lost 1–0.
 Following the match, he served a two match suspension.
-It wasn't until on 14 November 2012 when Ottesen returned from suspension, starting the whole match, in a 2–0 win over Andorra.
+On 14 November 2012 Ottesen returned from suspension, starting the whole match, in a 2–0 win over Andorra.
 His latest appearances came a decade later against Latvia in October 2015 and Finland in January 2016.

 In November 2017, Ottesen announced his retirement from international football.
 He has been capped twenty-eight times for Iceland.

-Career Statistics
+Career statistics

+Coaching career

+On 20 January 2025, he was announced as manager of Víkingur Reykjavík, taking over from Arnar Gunnlaugsson, having previously been his assistant manager at the club.